 I had an interesting conversation with a friend today regarding the difference between overdrive and distortion.
 Talk about two terms that are bandied about interchangeably in the guitar world!
 If you ask ten different guitarists the difference between them you’ll get ten different answers.
 But a common theme you’ll hear is what each sounds like; in other words, you’ll get a much more qualitative description as opposed to a quantitative description.
 What I’ve been after is a much more objective, quantitative description of each, but not necessarily too technical.
 So after talking about one versus the other, I decided to write down what we discussed, and throw my two-cents into the mix.

 First, let’s look at the two terms, but from the perspective of an amplifier.
 The simplest explanation I could come up with is that overdrive, or in audiophile terms, over-powering, occurs when input gain exceeds the capacity of a device to handle the amount of gain thrown at it; in our case, a tube.
-What happens is that the smooth wave form that goes into the device gets “clipped” because the device’s input capacity is less than what is being thrown at it.
+What happens is that the smooth waveform that goes into the device gets “clipped” because the device’s input capacity is less than what is being thrown at it.
 Sonically, we perceive the result of this clipping as distortion.
 The higher the amplitude of the wave, the greater amount of distortion we hear.

 But what about pedals?
-I’ll get to that in a bit, but I wanted to take time to clarify these terms.
+I’ll get to that in a bit, but I wanted to take the time to clarify these terms.
 There’s been a lot of confusion about these two terms because they’re used so loosely, and oftentimes interchangeably.
 For me, I’ll stick with the audiophile’s perspective of overdrive in that distortion is the result of overdrive or over-powering an amplification device.
 A way to think about overdrive vs. distortion is that overdrive happens in the front-end (what you put in), while distortion happens on the back-end (what you hear).

 So how do you tell the difference?
-That’s why I said we get into murky territory with respect to pedals, but as a rule of thumb, a distortion pedal will create a distorted sound irrespective of the amp.
+That’s why I said we get into murky territory with respect to pedals.
+But as a rule of thumb, a distortion pedal will create a distorted sound irrespective of the amp.
 In other words, it’ll clip on its own.
 Put it front of the clean channel of an amp, switch it on, and it’ll create distortion.
 However, many, if not most, “distortion” pedals also provide a bit of gain boost to overdrive an amp.
 That’s where it gets murky, as most of the pedals termed “overdrive pedal” function as a combination of both overdrive AND distortion.

-There are no real hard and fast rules, but in general most pedals that are commonly known as overdrive pedals (Tube Screamer, etc.) employ what’s called a “soft-clipping” circuit or transistor where only a small portion of the input signal is clipped.
+There are no real hard and fast rules, but in general, pedals that are commonly known as overdrive pedals (Tube Screamer, etc.) employ what’s called a “soft-clipping” circuit or transistor, where only a small portion of the input signal is clipped.
 Most distortion pedals employ a “hard-clipping” device to severely clip the input signal to get that “square wave” tone.
 But as I said, there are no hard and fast rules.
 Here’s an image that nicely describes the differences in the waveforms between soft-clipping and hard-clipping devices:

 Picture courtesy of GM Arts